High School Study Abroad and Student Travel Programs

 AIFS Summer Advantage Study Abroad

-Teen and High School Study / Travel / Exchange Program
+High School Study Abroad Program

 Summer Advantage provides students ages 16-18 the opportunity to experience an international educational program, giving them a taste of university life and helping strengthen their prospects for acceptance at a leading university through foreign language study or liberal arts courses abroad.

 Program locations include: San Jose, Costa Rica; London, England; Paris, France; Rome, Italy; and Granada, Spain.
-See website for details for programs offered.

 Contact: AIFS Summer Advantage, 1 High Ridge Park, Stamford, CT, 06905, USA; tel.
 800.913.7151; email@example.com; aifssummeradvantage.com.